PapaBaGAYE/PapaBaGAYE/README.md

 # Papa Ba GAYE
 - 👋 Hi, I’m @PapaBaGAYE
 - 👀 I’m interested in Data Science and web development
-- 🌱 I’m currently learning Artificial Intelligence
+- 🌱 I’m currently learning Data Engineering and Artificial Intelligence
 - 💞️ I’m looking to collaborate on Data Science project
 <!--- - 📫 How to reach me ... --->